CONSTRUCTION WORKS & OTHER ISSUES

 The construction work is expected to be completed by

 There are reports of shallow water above Loxton

 Deep Creek (Pike Floodplain)

-and construction of a vertical slot fishway
+construct a vertical slot fishway is underway.
+Deep

-Deep Creek flow will be maintained throughout the
+Creek flow will be maintained throughout the

 construction period via a temporary diversion pipe.

 mid-December 2014.
 Traffic conditions on the Lock 5

 have been expressed about the low levels at Settlers